Smoking and Heart Disease

 Irritation of the eyes, nose, and throat

-The symptoms of secondhand smoke may look like other medical conditions and problems.
+The symptoms of secondhand smoke may look like other health conditions.
+Always see

 Smoking and heart disease

-Smoking, along with high cholesterol, high blood pressure, physical inactivity, obesity,
+high cholesterol, high blood pressure, physical inactivity, obesity, and diabetes.

 Why quit smoking?

-According to the AHA, stopping smoking reduces the risk for heart disease, the risk
+According to the AHA, stopping smoking reduces the risk for heart disease by half.

-for repeat heart attacks, and death by heart disease by half.
-Research also shows
+It also lowers the risk for repeat heart attacks and death by heart disease by half.

-These include atherosclerosis, blood clots and abnormal heart rhythms.
+cause a heart attack.
+These include atherosclerosis, blood clots, and heart rhythm

-To be successful, you should be mentally ready and relatively stress-free.
-Physically,
+To quit, you need to be mentally ready and relatively stress-free.
+Physically, you

-you need to commit to exercising daily and getting plenty of sleep.
-A person trying
+need to commit to exercising every day and getting plenty of sleep.
+You must overcome

-Cancer Institute offers these tips to help users quit using tobacco products:
+smoking.
+The National Cancer Institute offers these tips to help you quit using tobacco:

 Think about why you want to quit.